ebuddj/2020-corona_actions/README.md

 This map shows when each country in Europe closed their primary schools in March 2020 in order to prevent the spread of the novel coronavirus (COVID-19).

-The data comes from EBU membership and has been compined by EBU Data Journalist.
+The data comes from EBU membership and has been combined by EBU Data Journalist.
 If you find any mistakes please contact Teemo Tebest, tebest@ebu.ch.

 The whole data is available in `data` folder or via [this link](https://docs.google.com/spreadsheets/d/1Tt83x8vIMeZwYzsYJlxzz7hqfi3gTSpyaz1bB1olwCw/edit#gid=0).

+Data includes information for:

+1. First coronavirus case
+2. First confirmed coronavirus death
+3. Non-essential shops closed
+4. Nurseries / child care facilities closed
+5. Primary schools (and all that are not universities or superior studies) facilities closed
+6. Universities or superior studies facilities closed
+7. Banning public gatherings introduced
+8. Banning public gatherings extended to current
+9. Domestic travel restrictions introduced
+10. Abroad travel restrictions introduced
+11. Non-essential production closed

 **Sources**
 * [Wikipedia](https://en.wikipedia.org/wiki/Timeline_of_the_COVID-19_pandemic_in_the_United_Kingdom)